 The procedures governing the KION Group’s risk management activities are laid down in internal risk guidelines.
 For certain types of risk, such as financial risk or risks arising from financial services, the relevant departments also have guidelines that are specifically geared to these matters and describe how to deal with inherent risks.
 Risk management is organised in such a way that it directly reflects the structure of the Group itself.
 Consequently, risk officers supported by risk managers have been appointed for each company and each division.
 A central Group risk manager is responsible for the implementation of risk management processes in line with procedures throughout the Group.
 His or her remit includes the definition and implementation of standards to ensure that risks are captured and evaluated.

 The risk management process is organised on a decentralised basis.
 Firstly, a groupwide risk catalogue is used to capture the risks attaching to each company.
 Each risk must be captured individually.
 If the losses caused by a specific risk or the likelihood of this risk occurring exceed a defined limit, the KION Group’s Executive Board and its corporate controlling function are notified immediately.
-Each risk is documented in an internet-based reporting system designed specifically for the requirements of risk management.
-Risks affecting more than one Group company, such as market risks, competition risks, financial risks and risks arising from financial services, are not recorded individually but are instead evaluated at Group level.
+Each risk is documented in an online reporting system designed specifically for the requirements of risk management.
+Risks affecting more than one Group company, such as market risks and competition risks, are not recorded individually but are instead evaluated at Group level.
 Consequently, such risks are not quantified.

 Material features of the internal control and risk management system pertaining to the (Group) accounting process